tyanyuy3125/snch-lbvh/README.md

 The very original code base is authored by [ToruNiina](https://github.com/ToruNiina/lbvh).
 Later, [rsugimoto](https://github.com/rsugimoto/lbvh) edits this library to support 2D primitives and intersection operations to support the Walk on Boundary research ([WoBToolbox](https://github.com/rsugimoto/WoBToolbox)).

 I make major changes to the entire project, introducing the closest silhouette query and the closest ray intersection query.

-This library is used in the original research *Path Guiding for Monte Carlo PDE Solvers*, which builds a high-performance *wavefront*-style solver on GPU that requires an SNCH geometry query implementation on CUDA.

 Please keep the original `LICENSE` file from ToruNiina and give the [original project](https://github.com/ToruNiina/lbvh) a star.